al-Fayturi:

 Some writers have taken al-Fayturi as a target for trolling and targeting for petty political purposes, representing the corpse of the man and distorting the aims and purposes of his poetry.
 This pain that I have found in some of what has been written about al-Fayturi is only a small part of the absence of a biographical practice in our culture, and when there are documentary books, they plunge into chaos, confusion and turmoil, and bear no small share of the responsibility for the psychological instability, intellectual confusion and political disintegration that is widespread in our region, which is doomed to misery and sorrow.

 The date of al-Fayturi's birth was disputed by many, even by the man himself.
-Critics have had conflicting opinions in reading and interpreting the man's poetic career, and people have argued over his political stances, prejudices and choices, and finally disagreed over the fact of his death.
+Critics have had conflicting opinions in reading and interpreting the man's poetic career.
+People have argued over his political stances, prejudices and choices, and finally disagreed over the fact of his death.
 What they all agree on, however, is al-Fayturi's place and position in the list of immortal figures in history.

 al-Fayturi lived a stranger in this world and died a stranger.
 Al-Fayturi's father foretold his son's strangeness when he read the palm of his hand and said: "You will live far from your homeland, and you will be happy, and you will have many enemies, but they will not harm you; your star will spread, and I do not know what you will do in the future.
 Your star will spread, and I do not know what you will be in the future: I do not know what you will be in the future: a judge, a clergyman, or something else".